Michael Pate: Early career

-Australian acting career
+Career

+Early screen roles in Australia

-After the war, Pate returned to radio, appearing in many plays and serials.
-Between 1946 and 1950 he began working in films.
-In 1949 he appeared in his first leading role in Sons of Matthew.
+Pate post-WWII transitioned to screen in 1946, and in 1949 he appeared in his first leading role in Sons of Matthew.
 In 1950, he appeared in Bitter Springs with Tommy Trinder and Chips Rafferty.
 That same year Pate also adapted, produced, and directed two plays: Dark of the Moon and Bonaventure.

 Hollywood, 1950s–1960s

 Later in 1950 he travelled to the United States to appear in a film adaptation of Bonaventure for Universal Pictures, which was released in 1951 as Thunder on the Hill, starring Claudette Colbert and Ann Blyth.
 Pate spent most of the remainder of the 1950s in the United States, appearing in over 300 television shows and films.
 Most notable among those was a 1954 Climax! live production of Ian Fleming's Casino Royale, in which Pate played the role of "Clarence Leiter", opposite Barry Nelson's "Jimmy Bond".
 On the big screen, he played the one-scene role of Flavius in Julius Caesar, the 1953 film adaptation of William Shakespeare's play.
 In the same year he played for the first time the Apache chief Victorio, a role he would reprise several times in his career, in Australian director John Farrow's western Hondo playing opposite John Wayne.
 Pate later said that this was his favourite film role.
 He also went on to perform many Native American roles in movies and on television.
 In 1956 he appeared in the film The Court Jester, and three years later he played the lead role of a gunfighting vampire in the horror film Curse of the Undead.
 He played parts as well in episodes 27 and 28 of the 1957 television series Zorro along with Guy Williams.
 Pate in 1963 played the role of Puma, the Comanche chief in Andrew V. McLaglen's western McLintock!, again playing opposite John Wayne.